yury-lysogorskiy/lammps/doc/src/Howto_apip.rst

-according to a fast interatomic potential, :math:`E_i^\text{(precise)}` is the potential energy according to a precise interatomic potential and :math:`\lambda_i\in[0,1]` is the switching parameter that decides which potential energy is used.
+according to a fast interatomic potential, :math:`E_i^\text{(precise)}` is the potential energy according to a precise interatomic potential and :math:`\lambda_i\in[0,1]` is the switching parameter that decides how the potential energies are weighted.

+Adaptive-precision saves computation time when the computation of the precise potential is not required for many atoms, i.e., when :math:`\lambda_i=1` applies for many atoms.

 The currently implemented potentials are: